 Many easy options.
 Steep mint leaves by itself or with orange or mandarin peel in hot water for 4-5 minutes.
-To drink it cold, my personal preference is to remove the leaves before refrigerating - I felt the leaves don't age like wine.
+To drink it cold, my preference is to remove the leaves before refrigerating - I feel the leaves don't age like wine.
 The peels can sit in the drink long time if you like.

 Here are some other fun tasty drinks I made.

 Ingredients: Mainly ginger + whatever I fancy.
 For example, you can add lemongrass, dates (fresh or dried, sliced,) dried jujube (sliced,) kiwi, shiso leaves, mint leaves (the two leaves together or on its own,) or orange/citrus peel.

 Dates and jujube only optional.
 Use less or none if you need to cut out or reduce fruit sugar intake.

 Fill a medium size pot with water and boil (simmer with lid cover) sliced ginger and/or other ingredients of your choice for 20 minutes.
 My pot makes about 6 to 7 cups (~54 oz or 1.6L.)
 For example, I did: